Table of Contents

-It is acceptable to submit expert, theoretical, review and original research papers that have not yet been published.
+We welcome the submission of expert, theoretical, review, and original research papers that have not been previously published.

 Full text submission